Dr Elena (Ellie) Woodacre, Founder and Director

 Saira Baker is an historian specialising in 19th and 20th century European monarchy.
 She is also a researcher and producer.
 Her most recent producing work as been with the BBC World Service and Radio 4.
 She lives and works in London.

-Additionally, Saira serves as digital content officer for the Royal Studies Journal.
+Additionally, Saira serves as produced of the new Royal Studies podcast series and a as digital content officer for the Royal Studies Journal.